ConanisaCoder/Area-of-a-Circle/README.md

 # Area-of-a-Circle
-Calculate the Area of a Circle with diameter, Area &amp; Circumference
+Calculate the Area of a Circle with diameter, Area & Circumference Download the and run the Program with your method to find the area